Mike-Veilleux/Tic-Tac-Toe_Exercise/readme.md

 ## Description

-A simple Tic Tac Toe app React and Vite toolchain.
+A simple Tic Tac Toe app created with React and Vite toolchain.
 For this exercise I decided to rewrite the whole project from scratch with the following updrades:

 - Splitted codebase to functional components
 - Pure CSS